Bad news: you’re in the meeting room.

 The Double Loop Learning

-Questioning your initial assumptions, or the ones from your colleagues, is always good, if it’s done for the good reason.
-The goal is not trying to be right whatever the cost, but to avoid biases.
+Questioning our initial assumptions or the ones from our colleagues is always a good thing to do, if we do it for the good reasons.
+The goal is not to try to be right for example, but to avoid biases.

 The double loop learning approach does exactly that.
-Basically, you can try to frame the problems differently, with another mental model than the primary one used.
+Basically, you can try to frame the problems differently, using another mental model than the primary one used.

 Let’s take an example.
-One of your colleague tells you that changing every name of every table in your wonderful database is an easy task which takes 1 hour.
+One of your colleague tells you that changing every name of every table in your wonderful database is an easy task which will take one hour.
 After all, it’s only changing names!
+But instead of thinking about changing names, let’s think about the database itself.
+How many tables do we have there?
+Where these tables are used in the source code?
+Are their names hard coded?

-Changing the mental model, from thinking about simply a bunch of names to think about the database itself and where it’s queried, can change drastically the difficulty of the task, and its estimation!
+We shifted our mental model: we were thinking about a bunch of names, now we think about the important details, where the database is used and how.
+It can drastically change the difficulty of the tasks and their estimations!

 Smaller Tasks Are Easier

-Estimations will become way easier, you’ll learn the joys of continuous deployment, you’ll have quick feedback on your possible over-optimistic estimations, and everybody will live happy for the rest of their lives.
+Estimations will become way easier, you’ll learn the joys of continuous deployment, you’ll have quick feedback on your possible over-optimistic estimations and features, and everybody will live happily till the end of time.

 I tried an experiment not long ago: logging my estimations.
-Each time I estimated a task, I would write it in my development journal.
+Each time I estimate a task I write it in my development journal.
 I did the same for my colleagues, too.

-As expected, in the company I was working with, we were all very optimistic.
+As expected, we were all very optimistic.
 It led me to always add 50% of my first estimation on top.
 Two days of work becomes three days.

-I would encourage you to log your estimations too, and see for yourself if you are overly optimistic.
+I would encourage you to log your estimations too, and see for yourself if your team is overly optimistic too.

 Another idea: each time your estimations are wrong, ask yourself why.
 Did you forget some other features tight to the one you modified?
 Were you interrupted too much the last few days?
 Finding the reasons can help you.
 You can then try to fix the problems you might have faced.